 - Floor Captains will stay with handicapped persons at the area of refuge.
 Public safety will notify the Operations Center of the location and number of special needs persons.

-- Public Safety will then evacuate handicapped persons in a timely manner.
+- Public Safety will then work with fire department personnel to evacuate handicapped persons in a timely manner, if/when deemed necessary.

 - The Master Sergeant will announce the “ALL-CLEAR’ for re-entry to the building.